Pradnyakhope/Emoji-project-js/README.md

-Emoji Picker Project
+😂 😃  Emoji Picker Project  😄 😅

-Project Description:
+Project Description:😍
 This project is an interactive and visually appealing Emoji Picker application.
 It allows users to search and filter through a wide variety of emojis, categorized for easy access.
 The application is designed to be responsive and user-friendly, providing a seamless experience across different devices.